jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `simplecov` - SimpleCov is a code coverage analysis tool for Ruby.
 The overall coverage results for your projects, including all types of tests, Cucumber features, etc
   > * `rspec-rails` - brings the RSpec testing framework to Ruby on Rails as a drop-in alternative to its default testing framework, Minitest.
   > * `fasterer` - Fasterer will suggest some speed improvements which you can check

+  > * `rswag-specs` - Rswag extends rspec-rails "request specs" with a Swagger-based DSL for describing and testing API operations

 ## 7) Payment